abedmurrar/asal-training/node/README.md

 * then run `sudo apt-get install -y nodejs`
 ### if you're using any other distribution ###
 * check https://nodejs.org/en/download/package-manager/

+## How to import database configurations (MySQL)##
+* if you use phpmyadmin you can easily import it from Import button
+* if you're using terminal/cmd `cd` to sql folder then `mysql -u root -p < asaltech.sql`
+* if you're using another username for MySQL change `root` to your username
+* if you're using password, a password prompt will be shown then the command will be executed after you enter your password
+* if you want to change the database name from `asaltech` to your database name then make sure to change `dbconnection.js` line 7 `database: 'asaltech'`

 ## How to install the server on your computer ##
 * cd to `/node` folder where `package.json` file exists
 * run `npm install` if Windows (you may need to run cmd as Administrator) if Linux(use sudo command)
 * then run `npm start`

 ## Server characteristics ##
 * Server works on port 3030